 What "Living Separate and Apart" Means

 Living separate and apart under Virginia law generally means residing in different homes with no intention to reconcile, though Virginia courts have recognized that spouses may live under the same roof if they maintain completely separate lives.
 Courts examine several factors when evaluating same-roof separation claims: separate bedrooms, no shared meals, no shared household duties, separate finances, no joint social activities, and clear communication to family and friends that the marriage has ended.
-Same-roof separations are scrutinized more carefully and require corroborating witness testimony that the spouses genuinely lived separate lives.
+Same-roof separations are scrutinized more carefully and require detailed evidence that the spouses genuinely lived separate lives (since July 1, 2021, no corroborating witness is required for divorce by affidavit under Va.
+Code § 20-106).

 Virginia Divorce Filing Fees and Court Costs